ymizushi/minosound/README.md

 This repository is under construction.

 ## Purpose
-This project is neccesary to generate labyrinth and synthesize sound automatically.
+This program is neccesary to generate labyrinth and synthesize sound automatically.

 ## Requirements
 - Xcode.